 The two gene therapies have substantially different mechanisms of action.
-Differences in the definitions of outcomes (VOEs vs. VOCs, severe vs. non-severe), reporting of data, and small differences in the enrolled trial population make head-to-head comparisons difficult.
+Differences in the definitions of outcomes (VOEs versus VOCs, severe versus non-severe), reporting of data, and small differences in the enrolled trial population make head-to-head comparisons difficult.